Frédéric Nimani

 Frédéric Koutou Nimani N'Galou (born 8 October 1988) is a professional footballer who plays as centre forward or winger.
-Born in France, he represented the France U21 and the Central African Republic senior national team at international level.
+Born in France, he played for the France U21 and the Central African Republic senior national team at international level.

 Club career

 Monaco and loan moves

 Born in Marseille, Nimani's spell at AS Monaco began well when he scored on his debut against Auxerre on 9 September 2006.
 Despite bursting onto the scene at the Stade Louis II in spectacular fashion, he was loaned to Lorient in 2007.
 However, after a bust-up with Christian Gourcuff in January 2008, he was recalled and loaned to Ligue 2 outfit Sedan for the rest of the season.

 On his return to Monaco, he scored the match winner on the first day of the 2008–2009 season against Paris Saint Germain.
 Nimani went on to register 7 goals in his first full season at Monaco, developing a good partnership with fellow striker Park Chu-Young and keeping the likes of Serge Gakpé and Juan Pablo Pino out of the first team.

 Nimani's success attracted the attention of English Premier League and Spanish La Liga teams, most notably Arsenal and Real Madrid.
 In June 2009, it was reported in the press that Alex McLeish and Tony Mowbray were tracking the French U21 international.